 About four years ago, I made the switch from my enormous DSLR camera to a mirrorless one.
 I’ve never looked back.

 If you don’t know what a mirrorless camera is, these are significantly smaller and lighter than DSLRs, and in my opinion, the photo quality is just as good.
 They lack a reflex mirror, and sometimes some other features (for example, mine doesn’t have a built-in flash), but for the average photographer, and even many professional photographers nowadays, they are more than good enough.
 On that note, if you’re interested more generally in the history of cameras, here are some interesting facts and stats about the history of photography.

-Once I decided to make the switch, I spent countless hours researching which mirrorless camera to get.
+Anyway, once I decided to make the switch, I spent countless hours researching which mirrorless camera to get.
 There are so many specs to get bogged down with, but in the end my quest led me to the Olympus OM-D E-M5 II.

 Important Update – There is now a newer model, the Olympus OM-D E-M5 Mark III!
 At the end of the article, I’ll cover what’s new in this model.